LaurenRyman/Lauren/README.md

 # #  Acknowledgments
 # #--------------------------------------------------------------------------------
 #
-# - COSC 1336 at Austin Community College for providing the original project prompts
+# - TAMUCT & AUSTIN COMMUNITY COLLEGE
 # - The Python Community for libraries and documentation
 #
 # #--------------------------------------------------------------------------------